Meet this year’s Youth Service Awards winners

 Meet the winners of the Sonoma County Youth Service Awards 2022

-Twelve high school seniors from seven Sonoma County schools were honored Tuesday for their leadership and civic contributions in the 33rd annual Community Youth Service Awards.
+Twelve high school seniors from several Sonoma County schools were honored Tuesday for their leadership and civic contributions in the 33rd annual Community Youth Service Awards.

 The event, sponsored by The Press Democrat, recognizes students who go beyond the volunteer commitments sometimes required of high school seniors to create, organize, run and inspire programs that support a community good.